 The investigators analyzed endocrinopathies in 14,290 participants enrolled in the Childhood Cancer Survivor Study, a multi-institutional cohort of long-term childhood cancer survivors.
-The participants had survived for at least 5 years after a primary diagnosis of childhood cancers (ie, leukemia, central nervous system [CNS] malignancy, Hodgkin lymphoma, non-Hodgkin lymphoma, Wilms tumor, neuroblastoma, sarcoma, or bone malignancy).
+The children had lived for at least five years after a primary diagnosis of childhood cancer (ie, leukemia, central nervous system (CNS) malignancy, Hodgkin lymphoma, non-Hodgkin lymphoma, Wilms tumor, neuroblastoma, sarcoma, or bone malignancy).
 The median age at cancer diagnosis was 6 years old and at the final follow-up visits, the average age of these individuals was about 32 years.

 Nearly half of the cancer survivors (44%) had at least one endocrinopathy; in addition, 16.7% had two and 6.6% had three endocrine abnormalities.
 These disorders were most common among survivors of Hodgkin lymphoma (60.1%), CNS tumor (54%), and leukemia (45.6%).

 The cumulative incidence and prevalence of all endocrinopathies increased with age among survivors (P<0.01).
 The risk was significantly higher in subjects exposed to treatments that are known to place them at high risk for endocrine disorders, such as high-dose irradiation of the head, neck, or pelvis or high-dose treatment with alkylating agents, which is evident in the Table that follows:

-“The National Cancer Policy Board of the Institute of Medicine recommends that cancer survivors receive risk-based medical care, and the findings in our study provide a compelling rational for continued risk-based endocrine screening throughout adulthood” Dr. Mostoufi-Moab concludes.
+“The National Cancer Policy Board of the Institute of Medicine recommends that cancer survivors receive risk-based medical care, and the findings in our study provide a compelling rationale for continued risk-based endocrine screening throughout adulthood,” Dr. Mostoufi-Moab said.
 “Given the growing number of childhood cancer survivors, adult medical providers should be aware of their needs to deliver the appropriate care necessary for these patients.”

-Another interesting finding is the demonstration of increased risk for specific endocrine disorders (thyroid disease, diabetes) in survivors (compared to siblings) who did not receive high-risk treatments.
+Another interesting finding is the demonstration of increased risk for specific endocrine disorders (thyroid disease, diabetes) in survivors (compared to siblings) who did not receive high-risk treatments, she said.
 Further research is required to identify treatment and other factors that contribute to this risk to guide surveillance recommendations.

 Mostoufi-Moab S, Seidel K, Leisenring WM, et al. Endocrine abnormalities in aging survivors of childhood cancer: a report from the Childhood Cancer Survivor Study.
 J Clin Oncol.
 2016 Jul 5. pii: JCO666545.
 [Epub ahead of print]